 BLANKETS AND SWADDLES.

+We will probably end up shooting on your bed at some stage, I’d recommend you choose a neutral and photogenic linen for the beds and bassinet.
 I like to use what is on hand so if you have some plain swaddles and blankets, keep them handy.
-Did your nanna knit you something special?
+Did your nana knit you something special?
 Or do you have a blanket that was yours when you were little?
 Let's use them.
 It will give you all the feels.

 AFTER THE SESSION

 After the session, I'll go through the images and edit the best ones.